twistlock/docs/api/descriptions/feeds/custom_vulnerabilities_get.md

 ### cURL Request

-The following cURL command retrieves a list of all the custom vulnerabilities and associated rules:
+The following cURL command retrieves a list of all the custom vulnerabilities and associated rules.

 **Note:** The cURL will require you to enter the user's password after submission.